Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands

-Our starting point is the two $\mathbb{Z}_2$-spin-liquid Hamiltonians obtained from the projective symmetry group classification \cite{PhysRevB.74.174423} for bosonic spinons.
-This conveniently allows us to consider the leading ordering instability upon condensing the spinons.
+Our starting point is the two $\mathbb{Z}_2$-spin-liquid Hamiltonians obtained from the PSG classification \cite{PhysRevB.74.174423} for bosonic spinons.
+This conveniently allows us to consider the leading instability upon condensing the spinons.
 The resulting orders are given in Table \ref{Tab:mag_order_psg}.
-Starting from the $(1,0)$ class of $\mathbb Z_2$ parent spin liquid, we reproduce the $120^\circ$TAFM and FM orders in the Hartree-Fock analysis.
-Crucially, the spiral spin orders also appear as weaker possible instabilities \cite{note1}, suggesting the possibility of finding the $\mathbb Z_2$ parent spin liquid in the corresponding phase region [Fig.~\ref{fig:pd}(a)].
-On the other hand, our analysis uncovers a new interesting sublattice-momentum-locked magnetic order from the $(0,1)$ class.
-This magnetic order may share similar structure to the tetrahedral spin order from chiral spin density wave \cite{martin08prl}.
+Starting from the $(1,0)$ class of $\mathbb Z_2$ parent spin liquid, we reproduce the FM, $120^\circ$TAFM, and SS orders in Hartree-Fock analysis \cite{note1}.
+Crucially, the SS orders are much weaker, suggesting the possible discovery of $\mathbb Z_2$ parent spin liquid in its mean-field phase region [Fig.~\ref{fig:pd}(a)].
+On the other hand, we find an interesting sublattice-momentum-locked magnetic order from the $(0,1)$ class.
+This magnetic order may share similar structure to the tetrahedral chiral spin density wave \cite{martin08prl}.

 \textit{Experimental realization.---}We examine the flat-band kagome metals FeSn \cite{kang20nm} and FeGe \cite{teng22n,yin22prl,teng23np} in light of our phase diagrams.
-Starting from the Fe-$d_{xz/yz}$-orbital band structures of FeSn \cite{xie21cp} and FeGe (assuming the Van Hove singularity, VHS, at the Fermi level as was experimentally observed) \cite{teng23np} in the first-principle computations, we consider the single-orbital pure Hubbard model on the kagome lattice.
+Motivated by the Fe-$d_{xz/yz}$-orbital band structures of FeSn \cite{xie21cp} and FeGe [assuming the Van Hove singularity (VHS) at the Fermi level as was experimentally observed] \cite{teng23np} in first-principles computations, we consider the single-orbital pure Hubbard model on the kagome lattice.
 The flat-band filling $n_\text{FB}$ and the onsite repulsion $U_0$ are estimated from the minority-spin filling and Stoner splitting energy (\ref{eq:stoner}), respectively.
-This estimation locates FeSn and FeGe in our phase diagram as shown in Fig.~\ref{fig:pd}(a): FeSn falls in the FM phase, consistent with the experiments.
-Although FeGe sits in the spiral-spin-order phase, the interlayer and multi-orbital effects may stabilize the FM.
+This estimation locates FeSn and FeGe in our phase diagram, as shown in Fig.~\ref{fig:pd}(a).
+FeSn falls in the FM phase, consistent with the experiments.
+Although FeGe sits in the SS-order phase, the interlayer and multi-orbital effects may stabilize the FM.
 We further include the nearest-neighbor repulsion $U_1/t_1\approx1.07$ for FeGe by fitting the CDW splitting \cite{teng23np}.
-This induces the secondary tri-hexagonal bond order (FM-TH) [Fig.~\ref{fig:pd}(b)], consistent with the experimental $2\times2$ CDW \cite{teng22n,yin22prl,teng23np} and the theoretical charge order at VHS \cite{tan21prl,lin21prb,park21prb,feng21prb,christensen21prb}.
+This induces the secondary tri-hexagonal bond order (FM-TH) [Fig.~\ref{fig:pd}(b)], consistent with the experimental $2\times2$ CDW \cite{teng22n,yin22prl,teng23np} and the theoretical CDW at VHS \cite{tan21prl,lin21prb,park21prb,feng21prb,christensen21prb}.